09 September 2021

 Consequently, 75.3% of working parents in the UK say they want to continue working flexibly in the future, while 49% of American workers point to the increased flexibility as a key benefit of remote working.²

 Reduced commuting time, a better work-life balance and the breathing space to focus on their work were other positives highlighted by remote workers.

 The workforce is not monolithic, however, with demographics clearly influencing people’s perspectives on remote working.
 For example, younger employees working from home are less likely to feel motivated at work since the pandemic, compared to their older colleagues.³

 Many professionals still yearn for face-to-face daily interaction with teammates.
 In fact, 67% of employees want more in-person work and collaboration after the pandemic.

-Despite several pre-COVID studies suggesting that remote working can boost productivity,4 leaders have been traditionally skeptical about implementing it within their companies at scale.
+Why employers want a return to the office Despite several pre-COVID studies suggesting that remote working can boost productivity,4 leaders have been traditionally skeptical about implementing it within their companies at scale.

 The productivity gains, alongside the environmental impact of reduced office use, achieved by companies during the pandemic are gradually eroding the ‘remote working stigma.’

 However, leaders are still concerned.